 PPC or Pay-Per-Click has proven to be one of the highest return on investment (ROI) channels.

-One advantage is that businesses just pay Google when their advertisements are clicked (CPC) and not when they are simply just shown in Google (brand awareness for free).
-Also, the clicks you receive will be relevant to your business, as these ads will be shown just to the people you want to attract, qualifying your leads through PPC.
+One advantage is that businesses just pay Google or other platforms when their advertisements are clicked (CPC) and not when they are simply just shown.
+Also, the clicks you receive will most likely be relevant to your business, as these ads will be shown just to the people you want to attract, qualifying your leads through PPC.

 Our search and PPC team at The B2B Marketing Lab are very passionate about PPC done properly, and have experience in setting up and managing PPC campaigns at a variety of different sizes.
 This blog has been put together with the aim of helping companies improve their PPC campaigns and avoid common PPC mistakes.
-Here are the top 10 PPC mistakes that we frequently see when auditing companies’ Google Adwords PPC Campaigns, as well as some suggestions on how to avoid these mistakes.
+Here are the top 10 PPC mistakes that we frequently see when auditing companies’ Google Ads and Paid Social Campaigns, as well as some suggestions on how to avoid these mistakes.

 Top 10 PPC Mistakes

 Not having any conversion points for your campaign

 Do not forget to assign a conversion point to measure success for your campaign.
 The best PPC campaigns are the ones you can optimise.
 There is no better way to do that by being able to tell which are the ads/keywords/audiences/landing pages that bring you the results you want.
 Make sure that you can see the conversion results you need to measure within the platform you are using for optimum results.

 Spreading your budget too thinly over many channels